Rick Jones (character): Captain Marvel (Genis-Vell)

 Rick and Marlo again split when Marlo becomes romantically involved with Moondragon.
 Shortly after, Genis goes insane when his cosmic awareness reaches its peak.
 Rick's attempts to continue as Genis' guide are fairly unsuccessful.
 Genis becomes a callous, homicidal maniac believing himself a god.
 Rick's friend even destroys the universe just to rebuild it with Rick and Genis as sole survivors.

 In the rebuilt reality, Genis again loses his mind.
 Rick develops an ability to mentally attack Genis through their psychic bond (although the pain is reciprocal).
 For a time, Genis uses this same link to control Rick.
 He goes as far as 'convincing' Rick to kill himself on a whim.
 Genis brings Rick right back to life just as easily.

-In part due to Rick's influence, Genis' madness calmed to a point where he was able to maintain a veneer of sanity, albeit with some unpredictability.
+In part due to Rick's influence, Genis' madness calms to a point where he maintains a degree of sanity, albeit with some unpredictability.
 He creates a recording studio for Rick that allows for fame and fortune at the sake of Internet-based sales of a song written for Marlo.
 The same song also acts as a catalyst for the two to reunite, with Marlo ending her relationship with Moondragon.

-At the end of the series, it is revealed that Rick has a "comic awareness" that the Captain Marvel comic series was coming to an end.
-He pushed for several of the loose ends of the series to be resolved: Rick and Genis were separated again, and Rick was reunited with Marlo at last report.
-This ability was primarily created for the needs of this one issue, and it seems unlikely that it will see future usage.
+At the end of the series, it is revealed that Rick has a "comic awareness" that the Captain Marvel comic series is ending.
+He pushes for several loose ends to be resolved: Rick and Genis are separated again and Rick is reunited with Marlo.

 Runaways

 Rick was revealed to be the mysterious benefactor of Excelsior.
 The group is composed of former teenage superheroes dedicated to reforming other super-powered kids from following down the same path.
-Their first targets are the underage Runaways patrolling Los Angeles in the wake of the supervillain power vacuum since the defeat of the Runaways' evil parents, The Pride, who once controlled the city.
+Their first targets are the Runaways patrolling Los Angeles in the wake of the supervillain power vacuum since the defeat of the Runaways' evil parents, the Pride, who once controlled the city.
 Rick tells Excelsior that he wanted the Runaways back in foster care because he did not want them to go through the same experiences he went through.

-Fallen Son: Death of Captain America

-Rick served as one of the pallbearers at the memorial service for Captain America, along with Ben Grimm, Ms. Marvel, The Falcon, T'Challa and Tony Stark.
-When Sam Wilson (The Falcon) made his inspirational speech, he mentioned that Rick would know what it's like to have called Captain America a partner.
-Jones replied by saying "Right on."
+Rick served as one of the pallbearers at the memorial service for Captain America following his death.